ldc-developers/ldc/README.md

     $ git submodule update --init

 Some Linux distributions are also packaging a recent version of LDC, so building it manually might not be necessary.

+On Mac OS X, you can run

+    brew install ldc

+and homebrew will install LDC for you.

 Contact